 The Best Chicago Brunches

-This is my favorite weekend spot right now.
+This was our favorite weekend spot when Adam lived in the Humboldt Park area.
 It’s not your traditional brunch experience, but it’s perfect exactly as it is.
 You usually have to wait in line outside the cute little shop for a bit, but then you get inside and breathe in the smell of biscuits and pie and all is forgiven.
-I almost always order an Avocado Biscuit with an Iced Coffee (on tap!) and a splash of almond milk.
-I then grab a seat on their patio, soak up the sunny morning, pet a few dogs that are there (always), and then… the biscuit arrives.
-You guys.
-They make the best biscuit I’ve ever had on it’s own, but then they smother avocado ALL OVER IT.
+My favorite is the Avocado Biscuit with an Iced Coffee (on tap!).
+In the summer, you can grab a seat on their patio, soak up the sunny morning, and pet a few dogs that are there (always), while you wait for your biscuits.
 It’s pretty much my version of lazy Saturday morning heaven.
 Ps. if it’s not nice out, get it to go and bring it home to binge watch the latest Netflix show.
 The best.

 This brunch was kind of a surprise to me!
 Their dinner is pretty good, their pizzas are great, but their brunch is EXCELLENT.
-I went with a group of girlfriends for a birthday and we split their Smoked Salmon Pizza as an “appetizer” (always a good idea), and then I had the Classico breakfast, which was delicious.
+I went with a group of girlfriends for a birthday and we split their Smoked Salmon Pizza – highly recommend.
 Also, if you go with a group, you can get a “Build Your Own Mimosa” setup with a bottle of Prosecco and different juices.
 Brunch dreams, right?!
+(PS.
+If you’re in the mood for lunch food vs. breakfast food, their chicken sandwich is also delicious.)

 This is where you go when you want to be BAD ?
 It’s true!
 Their menu even describes their food as “sinful“!
 We’re talking White Chocolate Pretzel Pancakes and Red Velvet Pancakes and Egg Benedicts and all of the most decadent breakfast foods you can think of.
 There’s usually a wait, but if you’re in the mood to eat something unhealthy and worth it – this is your move.
 Trust me.

 I know this was on my list of Favorite Healthy Spots too – but it’s just so good!
 All of their coffee drinks are awesome, but I especially love their matcha (both hot and cold) because it’s not too sweet!
-They also have fresh juices and breakfast cocktails, depending on your mood.
+They also have fresh juices, spicy Bloody Marys, and other fun brunch cocktails!
 I’ve had a lot on this menu, and I’m not sorry about it!
-Pepper and Egg White Sandwich, Spicy Chicken Tinga, Green Chili Enchiladas, Quinoa Cakes with Poached Eggs, and Cauliflower Grits and Eggs.
+Pepper and Egg White Breakfast Sandwich, Spicy Chicken Tinga, Green Chili Enchiladas, Quinoa Cakes with Poached Eggs, and Cauliflower Grits and Eggs.
 ALL of those have been great and I’d order them again.
 How many other restaurants have that many options to love and not feel awful about after eating it?! ?
 That being said, if you get the quinoa cakes and feel like you deserve a treat after, their cookies and muffins are also insane.
 Can you tell I love this place?!

 I actually haven’t been here in a while, but their Spicy Feta Omelette used to be my go-to brunch.
 Swooooon, it’s so good!